 Metropolitan Activity Centres play a strategically important role for their subregional catchments by providing the community with good access to a range of major retail, community, government, entertainment, cultural and transport services.
-As the city grows, the VPA is planning the metropolitan activity centres to maximise opportunities for all Melburnians to access a broad range of goods and services.
+As the city grows, the Victorian Planning Authority (VPA) is planning the Metropolitan Activity Centres to maximise opportunities for all Melburnians to access a broad range of goods and services.

 These centres are hubs for public transport enabling access from the surrounding suburbs.
 The VPA is planning for integrated transport that supports the change.